Nirmal-C/Mandarin/README.md

 # Mandarin
-Web Site for Mandarin School
+Web Site for the Mandarin School in Sri Lanka